 Scholarly Commons Citation

 Barnett, Randy E., "The Internal and External Analysis of Concepts" (1990).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1265.
+1265.